Software and Computing

-The supercomputers will use millions of processors operating in parallel.
+The supercomputers that will be using the SKA will use millions of computer CPU processors operating in parallel.
 To speed up some types of processing, the processors are likely to be assisted by specialised hardware.
-One of the software challenges for the SKA will be to adapt algorithms to operate on these new types of architectures.
+One of the software challenges for the SKA will be to adapt algorithms to operate on these new types of computing architectures.

-Several other types of software developments will also be required.
+Several other types of software developments will be required.
 These include:

 - Real time – albeit relatively long time constant – monitor and control.

 - Other time critical online data reduction and archiving in addition to that described above.